mozilla-services/socorro-submitter/README.rst

       $ ./bin/release.py make-tag --with-bug=NNNNNNN

-   Note that this doesn't trigger a deploy--ops does that.
+   Note that this doesn't trigger a deploy--SRE does that.

-3. Wait for ops to take the bug and deploy socorro-submitter
+3. Notify SRE about the bug and ask them to deploy socorro-submitter